aleski017/tab-nawba-symbolic_recognition/README.md

 #  Melodic Pattern Analysis for Arab-Andalusian Music

 The majority of Music Information Retrieval (MIR) research is Western-centric, and the limited availability of annotated resources poses a challenge for data-intensive approaches.
-In this work, we imple- ment data-driven models and analyse their classification performance in two fundamental concepts in Arab-Andalusian music: nawba and ṭāb‘ using symbolic encoding.
-To address data scarcity, we employ two data augmentation strategies: sliding window segmentation and graph sub- sampling.
+In this work, we implement data-driven models and analyse their classification performance in two fundamental concepts in Arab-Andalusian music: nawba and ṭāb‘ using symbolic encoding.
+To address data scarcity, we employ two data augmentation strategies: sliding window segmentation and graph sub-sampling.
 We process a dataset of Arab-Andalusian digital scores to extract meaningful symbolic features and provide the resulting dataset for experiment reproduction and further research.

 ---